 Cons

-If the loan isn’t repaid on time or if you default, it will cause serious harm to your credit and your spouse’s.
+If you don’t repay the loan on time or you default, it will cause serious harm to your credit and your spouse’s.

 When you apply for a joint personal loan, you and your spouse must meet a lender’s requirements to get approved.